PratikMahajan/Alpine-Custom-Docker/README.md

 ### To Build and Upload the docker image to repository
 `make docker`

-### To Run the docker image on logged-in Kubernetes cluser
+### To Run the docker image on logged-in Kubernetes cluster
 `make kubernetes-run`

 ## Installed Softwares: